nomadicpeople/linux_tutorial/docs/05-Security-and-File-Permissions/04-SSH.md

    ## SSH tunneling

 Local forwarding (ssh tunneling) is used to forward a port from the client machine to the server machine.
 Basically, the SSH client listens for connections on a configured port, and when it receives a connection, it tunnels the connection to an SSH server.
 The server connects to a configurated destination port, possibly on a different machine than the SSH server.

+In addition to  the source and destination port numbers, the SSH client must be provided with the location of the destination server.
+The location can either be an IP address or a [hostname](https://en.wikipedia.org/wiki/Hostname).
+A hostname is an alternative to an IP address.
+Instead of a string of numbers, a machine is identified by a label that is unique within the network.

 Typical uses for local port forwarding include: